-While a solution describes a context-specific example, we believe that every solution is composed of essential elements that determine its success - we call them building blocks.
-These building blocks, described as part of a solution story, may be adapted and recombined to address challenges in other socio-cultural and ecological contexts, sectors or geographies.
+We believe that every solution is composed of essential elements which determine success - we call them building blocks.
+These building blocks may be adapted and recombined to address new challenges in other socio-cultural and ecological contexts, sectors or geographies.
 The Blue Solutions Initiative has established building block categories according to their means of action.
-A glossary of all building blocks, sorted by category, can be found at the back of this publication and all solutions contributed are published on the marine and coastal portal of the PANORAMA platform.
+A glossary of all building blocks, sorted by category, can be found at the back of this publication.